LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/troubleshoot/check-logs.md

 [!include[Check logs](../../../../../../includes/amplia/linux/check-logs.md)]

-## Useful parameters

-The `journalctl` command has many parameters that can help you to find the information you seek on the logs.

 Use the `-f` flag to view logs in "follow" mode (like `tail -f`):

 [!include[Check log in follow mode](../../../../../../includes/amplia/linux/check-logs-follow.md)]